ry-ops/CaptureCadence/README.md

 ---

-## 🔧 What is Capture Cadence?
+## 🔧 What is Capture-Cadence?

-**Capture Cadence** is your ✨ personal UniFi Protect assistant ✨ — a Python-powered scheduler and admin portal for:
+**Capture-Cadence** is your ✨ personal UniFi Protect assistant ✨ — a Python-powered scheduler and admin portal for:

 - 📸 **Taking camera snapshots** at regular intervals
 - 🎞️ **Recording video clips** on a customizable schedule